 During the summer of 1984, three partners (Sam Pollitt, Dyche Gregory, and Dick Gladden) opened the doors to a small, custom-built vault in the lower level of an office building on Shelbyville Road.
 At this time we were primarily catering to the emerging data processing market by storing backup computer tapes in case of natural or man made disasters.
 During the next year, however, one of our original 25 customers asked us to store some boxes of information in the space outside the vault; and from there we delved into the business of storing and managing paper business records.

-Growing Up and Out
+Growing Up & Out

 The Future of Records Storage

-Two goals permeate our day; to provide the best customer service possible, and to make our company a fun place to work.
-I could not be more proud of the folks with whom I work—the people who have helped build this company.
+Above all else, records management is a people business; with close relationships established between vendor and customer enhancing our ability to deliver records on time and on budget.
+Getting to know you and your company’s needs is not only our responsibility, it is our distinct pleasure.
+Two goals permeate our day: to provide the best customer service possible, and to make our company a fun place to work.
+I could not be more proud of the folks with whom I work – they are the people who have helped build this company.

 — Richard (Dick) Gladden